On Extended Thermodynamics: From Classical to the Relativistic Regime: Continuous media in a relativistic setting

-From this section onward, we consider the thermodynamics of continuous media propagating on an arbitrary smooth spacetime $(M,g)$.
-Thermodynamics of relativistic continuous media has been the subject of many investigations (see for instance \cite{Syn}, \cite{Car1}, \cite{Car2}, \cite{Dix}, \cite{Ehl}, \cite{Eck}, \cite{LaL}) and these studies cover the nature of relativistic equilibrium, the formulation of the second law, aspects of relativistic irreversible thermodynamics of fluids, elastic solids etc. The following sections are devoted to development of extended theories of relativistic irreversible thermodynamics, although in the Appendix I a brief introduction to reversible relativistic thermodynamics has been presented.
-As for the development of the Newtonian (EIT), here we shall illustrate the principles of the relativistic (EIT) or transient thermodynamics by considering states of simple fluids or mixture of fluids\footnote{Part of the following discussion remains valid if instead of fluids, more general continuous media are considered, like relativistic elastic media, polarized media etc. For the description of non equilibrium states associated with these media, see for instance \cite{Kr1}, \cite{Kr2}, \cite{Isr3}.}.\\ We begin, by first recalling that states of a simple fluid propagating on a smooth spacetime $(M,g)$, are described by a set of primary variables consisting of the conserved and symmetric\footnote{It will be assumed here after that the fluid is isolated and interacts only with a background gravitational field.} energy momentum tensor $T$, a conserved timelike particle current $J$ and the entropy four vector $S$ obeying:
+We begin by setting the scene for the development of Israel-Stewart's transient thermodynamics\footnote{The theories of Eckart \cite{Eck} Landau and Lifshitz \cite{Eck} will emerge as a special limit of the transient thermodynamics.} and shall illustrate its principles by specializing the theory for the moment to arbitrary fluid states\footnote{As it will become clear further ahead transient thermodynamics describes states near equilibrium, however for this initial setting up of the theory, this point is irrelevant.
+Also, part of the discussion that follows remains valid if instead of fluids, more general continuous media are considered, like relativistic elastic media, polarized media etc. For the description of off-equilibrium states of such media, see for instance Refs. \refcite{Kr1}, \refcite{Kr2}, \refcite{Isr3}.}.
+Within this theory, states of a simple fluid propagating on a smooth spacetime $(M,g)$, are described by a set of primary variables\footnote{Besides these primary variables, a complete specification of arbitrary fluid states requires the specification of additional auxiliary variables and these variables will be introduced further ahead.} consisting of the conserved and symmetric\footnote{It will be assumed here after that the fluid is isolated and interacts only with a background gravitational field.} energy momentum tensor $T$, a conserved timelike particle current $J$ and the entropy four vector $S$ obeying:

-where the inequality satisfied by $S$ is dictated by the second law.
-Beyond these primary variables, an arbitrary state of the fluid is described by an additional (perhaps infinite) set of auxiliary variables denoted collectively by $X_{(i)}^{\mu\nu\lambda...}$ where $i\in (1,2,....)$ and these variables, play an important role further ahead.\\ For a fluid mixture, an arbitrary state, besides $T, S$ and $X_{(i)}{}^{\mu\nu\lambda...}$ involves $n-$timelike vector fields $J_{A}$ with $A\in (1,2,.......n)$ that describe the $n-$particle currents.
-In the absence of chemical reactions, the primary variables $(T, J_{A}, S)$ satisfy
+where the inequality satisfied by $S^{\mu}$ is dictated by the second law and at this point we do not impose any restriction upon the dependance of $S^{\mu}$ upon other basic variables, this dependance will enter the scene gradually.\\ For a fluid mixture, an arbitrary state involves $n-$particle currents described by $n-$timelike vector fields $J_{A}$ with $A\in (1,2,.......n)$.
+In the absence of chemical or nuclear reactions, the primary variables $(T, S, J_{A})$ for this fluid mixture, satisfy

-while in the presence of chemical reactions the currents $J_{A}$ satisfy:
+while in the presence of chemical reactions the $n-$particle currents $J_{A}$ satisfy: